nanobox-io/nanobox-guides/articles/php/wordpress/reduce-deploy-size.md

----
-title: Reduce the Size of Your WordPress Build
+# Reduce the Size of Your Deploy
-project: wordpress
----

-Each time you generate a build, Nanobox copies everything in your WordPress directory into the build package.
-However, not everything needs to be included in your build.
-In fact, many things and can add unnecessary bloat resulting in large builds and slow uploads.
+Each time you [compile your code](https://docs.nanobox.io/cli/compile/), Nanobox copies everything in your WordPress directory into the deploy package.
+However, not everything needs to be included.
+Some things add unnecessary bloat resulting in large deploy packages and slow uploads.

-## .nanoignore
+### .nanoignore
-Nanobox allows you to omit specific files and directories from your build package by using a `.nanoignore` file.
+Nanobox allows you to omit specific files and directories from your deploy through the `.nanoignore` file.
 This should be included in the root of your WordPress directory.

 Below is the recommended `.nanoignore` for WordPress apps: